RoboticAgents/course-information/community_guidelines.md

 ## Course community guidelines to govern interactions in CMPSC 311 Fall 2022

+## Deadline: September 6 at 9:30am

+## Activity grade: all students must make a contribution (e.g. commit) to receive credit

 ### Interactions in class and lab

 ### Interactions in the local community